Skip to content

 Mass malware campaign research published

 Scanned 96,096 skills across five registries.
-Documented 751 malicious skills from three coordinated threat actors.
+Documented malicious skills from three coordinated threat actors (552 confirmed on the live blacklist).
 Notified NousResearch via issue #9809.

 6. 2026-04-15